-- Be sure to include your social security number(s) on Form 1NPR. - Check and double check your math. - Attach a complete copy of your federal tax return and any other required schedules.
+- If you changed your domicile from Wisconsin during 2000, be sure to complete the Legal Residence (Domicile) Questionnaire on page 33 and attach it to Form 1NPR. - Be sure to include your social security number(s) on Form 1NPR. - Check and double check your math. - Attach a complete copy of your federal tax return and any other required schedules.